pantheon-systems/documentation/source/_docs/guides/drupal-8-composer-no-ci.md

 **Note** you can also add the `--org` argument to `terminus site:create` if you would like the site to be part of an organization.
 See `terminus site:create -h` for details and help.

-## Cloning example-drops-8-composer locally
+## Cloning example-drops-8-composer Locally

-Instead of setting up `composer.json` manually it is easier to start with the [`example-drops-8-composer`](https://github.com/pantheon-systems/example-drops-8-composer){.external} repository.
+Instead of setting up `composer.json` manually, it is easier to start with the [`example-drops-8-composer`](https://github.com/pantheon-systems/example-drops-8-composer){.external} repository.

 1. Clone the `example-drops-8-composer` repository locally: